abumoallim/udacity_01_movies_website/README.md

 Your default browser should launch a new tab displaying the movie trailer website.

+## Extra Credit Description

+The following features were implemented to gain an extra credit from Udacity:

+* Added the release date to the Movie class.
+* Changed the background and adding zoom on hover animation on particular tile.
+* Created an animation for Release Date, which is shown only when particular tile is hovered.

 ## Miscellaneous

 This README document is based on a template suggested by PhilipCoach in this